 Local Housing Costs: Unlike the OPM, the SPM accounts for regional variation in the cost of living.
-For 2017, California was one of the ten states with the highest housing costs in the U.S. The SPM was higher than the OPM in nine out of those states (except for Washington).3 Given the relationship between housing costs and the SPM-OPM differential, it may not be surprising that the SPM is higher than the OPM in California.
+For 2018, California was one of the ten states with the highest housing costs in the U.S. The SPM was higher than the OPM in nine out of those states (except for Washington).
+Given the relationship between housing costs and the SPM-OPM differential, it may not be surprising that the SPM is higher than the OPM in California.

-3 District of Columbia, Hawaii, California, New Jersey, Massachusetts, Maryland, Connecticut, Washington, Colorado, and New York (U.S. Census Bureau, The Supplemental Poverty Measure: 2017; 2017 American Community Survey 1-year Estimates of Median Monthly Housing Costs, Table B25105).
+&lt;sup>3 District of Columbia, Hawaii, California, New Jersey, Massachusetts, Maryland, Connecticut, Washington, Colorado, and New York (U.S. Census Bureau, The Supplemental Poverty Measure: 2018; 2017 American Community Survey 1-year Estimates of Median Monthly Housing Costs, Table B25105).
+(ACS 2018 B25105 not released)

 Figure 8A.
-Children in TANF as a Percentage of Children in Poverty: California and the U.S., 2004-2017
+Children in TANF as a Percentage of Children in Poverty: California and the U.S., 2005-2018

 The share of California's children in poverty who receive TANF benefits has historically been much higher than the share in other states and the nation.
-In 2017, while the national percent of poor children receiving TANF was only 20.8 percent, California served 55.8 percent of its poor children - more than two and a half times the national share.
+In 2018, while the national percent of poor children receiving TANF was only 14.5 percent, California served 65.0 percent of its poor children - more than four and a half times the national share.
 CalWORKs policies that strengthen support for children include providing aid to age 18 and continuing to provide aid when a parent's portion of aid is ended.

-Data Sources: CalWORKs Cash Grant Caseload Movement Report (237 CW), U.S. Census Bureau and Administration for Children and Families (ACF)
+Data Sources: U.S. Census Bureau and Administration for Children and Families (ACF)

 Table 8D.
-Child Poverty Rates and Share of Poor Children in TANF: California and the U.S. 2004-2017
+Child Poverty Rates and Share of Poor Children in TANF: California and the U.S. 2005-2018